Love Gun

-Love Gun is the sixth studio album by American hard rock band Kiss, released on June 30, 1977.
-Casablanca Records and FilmWorks shipped one million copies of the album on this date.
+Love Gun is the sixth studio album by American hard rock band Kiss, released on June 17, 1977 by Casablanca Records.
+Casablanca and FilmWorks shipped one million copies of the album on this date.
 It was certified platinum and became the band's first top 5 album on the Billboard 200.
 The album was remastered in 1997 and again in 2014.
+Love Gun is the first Kiss studio album to feature a lead vocal performance from Ace Frehley, thus making it the first to feature lead vocal performances from all four band members.

-Overview
+Background

-Love Gun is the first Kiss studio album to feature a lead vocal performance from Ace Frehley, making it the first to feature lead vocal performances from all four band members.
-It was also the last studio album to feature Peter Criss on every song, as he was replaced by session drummer Anton Fig for all but one song on 1979's Dynasty.
 Before Love Gun was completed, a Gallup poll indicated that Kiss was the most popular band in the United States, beating Aerosmith, Led Zeppelin and the Eagles.
-On August 26, 27 and 28, 1977, Kiss recorded three shows at the LA Forum for their next release, their second live album Alive II.
+On August 26, 27 and 28, 1977, Kiss recorded three shows at the LA Forum for their next release: their second live album, Alive II (1977).